MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ### Repair manually

 You can also repair the issue manually.
 Similar to the previous method, a notification window appears at runtime, prompting you to capture the UI element using Power Automate for Desktop's highlighter.
-To initiate this process, select the "Repair" button in the notification window, which turns on the highlighter.
+To initiate this process, select the **Repair** button in the notification window, which turns on the highlighter.
 Next, hover over the necessary UI element on your screen and press "Ctrl" along with a left-click to capture it.

-The manual repair experience is also triggered if Copilot can't locate the UI element or if you select the "Repair manually" option from the notification window's drop-down menu.
+The manual repair experience is also triggered if Copilot can't locate the UI element or if you select the **Repair manually** option from the notification window's drop-down menu.

 :::image type="content" source="media/repair-with-copilot/repair_manual.png" alt-text="Screenshot of user capturing the required UI element manually.":::